OAB, Pregnancy and Incontinence

 Management

-A healthcare professional can teach you how to train you bladder – for example you will learn how to go to the washroom at specific times (i.e. once an hour) and gradually increase that time (i.e. once every one hour and a half).
+A healthcare professional can teach you how to train your bladder – for example, you will learn how to go to the washroom at specific times (i.e. once an hour) and gradually increase that time (i.e., once every one hour and a half).
 The goal is to train your bladder and have 3-4 hours between visiting the bathroom again.

 Time voiding is also important to practice - you will have to take notes and record the exact time when you go to the washroom and urinate, as well as the time when you experience urinary incontinence.
-This way you will be able to see the patterns and go to the washroom around those times when is more likely to have loss urine involuntary.
+This way you will be able to see the patterns and go to the washroom around those times when are more likely to have a loss of urine.

 Enjoy this article?